openSUSE/iguana/dracut-iguana/README.md

 Unstable software, use at your own risk.

+## Configuration options:

+Iguana dracut modules is using `rd.iguana` namespace and following options are recognized.

+### rd.iguana.control_url

+URL or local path to the [Iguana workflow file](https://github.com/openSUSE/iguana/blob/main/iguana-workflow/Workflow.md).
+Iguana module will try to download file from provided location and then pass it to the iguana-workflow.

+### rd.iguana.containers

+Provide container image directly instead of using workflow file.
+Registry must be included in the URL.
+More containers can be specified, delimited by `,`.

+### rd.iguana.debug

+Starts iguana debug mode:

+* Enables verbose logging for iguana dracut module.
+* Do not remove containers after their run
+* Instead of rebooting on failure drop to the emergency shell
+* Starts debug console on tty2

 ## How to test

 1) have an existing VM.
 Do not use your own machine!